-The S1-3 ICT Club continues to run this year, pupils are welcome in the department on a Monday lunchtime to enhance their ICT skills and enjoy fun and games on the computer.
-A Playstation Club is also available on a Tuesday lunchtime, this is run by S6 pupils.
+The department hope to run the S1-3 ICT Club again this year, pupils are welcome in the department on a Monday lunchtime to enhance their ICT skills and enjoy fun and games on the computer.
+Plans are also in place for a Playstation Club one lunchtime a week.